Board Policy 502 – Health and Safety

 By action of the Board 11/8/76, 6/13/83, Reviewed 3/11/9; Revised 5/13/96; Revised 2/14/00; Revised 12/10/07;

 Edited 12/07; Revised 2/25/13

 Drills for Emergency

-Four fire drills and four tornado drills shall be conducted each year in each school building with at least two drills of each type conducted between July 1 and December 31 of each year and two of each type conducted between January 1 and June 30 of each year.
-One fire drill and one tornado drill must be conducted within the first twenty days of the start of each semester.
+Four fire drills and four tornado drills shall be conducted each year in each school building.
+At least two drills of each type will be conducted between July 1 and December 31 of each year and between January 1 and June 30 of each year.
+One fire drill and one tornado drill must be conducted within the first ten days of the start of each semester.
 Whenever possible, at least one fire drill each year shall be observed by Fire Department personnel at each building so as to assure the best and most up-to-date practices are in use.
-An ALICE (Alert, Lockdown, Inform, Counter and Evacuate) drill will be conducted within 20 days of the start of each semester.

 The principal shall report the hour and date of each drill and the time occupied in emptying the building.